Exiv2/exiv2/README.md

 Adobe's XMPsdk is generally thread-safe, however it has to be initialized and terminated before and after starting any threads to access XMP metadata.
 The Exiv2 library will initialize this if necessary, however it does not terminate the XMPsdk.

-The Exiv2 command-line and the sample applications call the following at the outset:
+The exiv2 command-line program and sample applications call the following at the outset:

 ```
     Exiv2::XmpParser::initialize();